suyashbhawsar/llm-chainfuse/README.md

 - **Dependent prompts run sequentially**, replacing `{{ variable_name }}` placeholders with previous outputs.
 - **Model and Parameter Validation** ensures that the selected model supports the requested parameters.
 - **Different providers** can be used for different prompts in the same workflow.
+- **Output Format Control**:
+  - Standard mode shows simple success/failure status
+  - Print mode displays complete results
+  - Debug mode reveals configuration details and logs
+  - All output is displayed in the same order as prompts appear in the configuration file

 ---